Juggling club: Combat/gladiators

 Combat, often known as Gladiators in Europe, is a popular competitive group juggling activity.
 A "last man standing" competition, the participating jugglers maintain a base level of juggling, normally a three club cascade, within a limited area.
 Participants who drop a club, or go out of bounds, have lost the round and are expected to remove themselves (and their clubs if necessary) from the competition area.
 The rules of combat juggling vary from country to country and juggling convention to convention.
 The most common rules do not allow participants to deliberately come into body to body contact with each other but they are allowed to use their clubs to interfere with other participants' cascades.
 Multiple rounds may be played, with the winner being the first to win a set number of rounds, or the person with the most wins by a set end time.

 Records

-The world record for most clubs juggled (i.e., longest time or most catches with each club at minimum being thrown and caught at least twice without dropping) is eight clubs for 16 catches, achieved by Anthony Gatto in 2006 and Willy Colombaioni in 2015.
+The world record for most clubs juggled (i.e., longest time or most catches with each club at minimum being thrown and caught at least twice without dropping) is eight clubs for 16 catches, achieved by Anthony Gatto in 2006, Willy Colombaioni in 2015, Spencer Androli in 2022, and Moritz Rosner in 2023 (Moritz Rosner got 18 catches).
 The record for most clubs flashed (i.e., each prop thrown and caught only once) is nine, achieved by Eivind Dragsjø in 2016 (11 Catches).